 Your images must be strong and the order in which you present the images is important.
 The order that you upload your images is the order that the jurors will see.
 You need to provide 7 images so consider which order to submit them to wow the jurors.
-When you are uploading your images, select your strongest image to upload first - this will be your ‘feature image’ and the first image jurors see.
+When you are uploading your images, select your strongest image to upload first - this will be your ‘feature image’ (with a red star) and the first image jurors see.
+Think about the story this body of work is telling as you click through the images.
 Similar to a job interview, you want to start and end strong.

-Don’t skip your booth/grouping image.
+Don’t skip your booth/grouping image, missing booth images will have points deducted.
 It is as important as the rest of your submission material.
 Why do we need a booth image you ask?
-We ask for it because the Jury wants to see how your work will be displayed and how it will look at the show.
-Your booth image also allows jurors to get a better sense of the scale of your work.
-Your booth image should be:
+Think of your booth as your temporary gallery space.
+The jury wants to get an idea of how your work will be displayed at the Fair Your booth image also allows jurors to get a better sense of the scale of your work.

-- with no people (including yourself), or signage with your business/artist name, in the shot
+- Free of distractions - no people (including yourself), or signage

-The booth image may not be digitally created.
-It should be an accurate representation of the display you will bring to the Exhibition.
+The booth image may not be digitally created or drawn.
+It should give the jurors an idea of how you will display your works at the Fair.